Frequently Asked Questions

 What is check-in time and check-out time for SAGE-S Summer Camp?

-Check-in time is 1-1:55pm on Sunday August 5, 2018.
+Check-in time is 1pm to 1:55pm on Sunday August 4, 2019.
+A light lunch is provided for those who arrive at noon or are driving from a long distance.
 Check-in location to be specified as we get closer to camp dates.

 What parts of the program can parents participate in?